Aaptiv Review: A Detailed Look

 The yearly subscription automatically begins with a free seven-day trial.
-The company also occasionally offers subscription discounts.
-For instance, the company offered 50% off the annual membership ($49.99 per year) at the time of writing.
+Aaptiv also occasionally offers subscription discounts.
+For instance, coupons were available for one month’s membership free or 50% off the annual membership ($49.99 per year) at the time of writing.

 Each subscription option renews automatically unless you cancel your service at least 48 hours before the renewal date.
 If you cancel your account after this renewal date, the company states they won’t issue you a refund for the time unused.

 To cancel your subscription, you can contact firstname.lastname@example.org or submit a help request through their support page.